APPEARS IN News

 Florida, which garnered more than $22 million from Pittman-Robertson Wildlife Restoration funds last year—one of the highest of any state—is poised to be the next battleground in the fight to safeguard the rights of sportsmen.
 And in a state whose identity and conservation funding are so inseparably tied to the sporting lifestyle, this amendment can’t come at a more opportune time.

 For those who are unaware, making sure every state has a RTHF amendment added to its state constitution has been a primary goal of the NRA Institute for Legislative Action’s (NRA-ILA) State & Local Affairs Division for nearly 20 years.
 That must be a factor in why, in an overwhelming show of support, the Florida House voted 116-0 and the Florida Senate voted 38-1 in favor of House Joint Resolution 1157, putting the amendment on the ballot as a question to voters on Nov.
-5. Voters now have the power to decide whether to amend their state constitution and formally protect these cherished outdoor traditions.
+5. Voters now have the power to decide whether to amend their state constitution and formally protect these cherished outdoor traditions by making Florida the 24th state to have a RTHF amendment.

 The ballot amendment text reads: “Fishing, hunting and the taking of fish and wildlife, including by the use of traditional methods, shall be preserved forever as a public right and preferred means of responsibly managing and controlling fish and wildlife.
 This section does not limit the authority granted to the Fish and Wildlife Conservation Commission under Section 9 of Article IV.”